Contents:

 - campsite: island – room for multiple tents.

 Days 5, 6, and 7 had seen more than their share of rain; we took advantage of a sunny morning on Red Granite Point to dry everything before setting off, knowing full well that by the end of the day some of it would likely be wet again.
 Tarp, fly, the inner tent itself, bags, socks … all on the rocks sucking up the rays.
-We lounged in our camp chairs and sipped on second cups of coffee and occasionally flipped stuff over.
+We lounged in our camp chairs, sipped on second cups of coffee, and occasionally flipped stuff over.
 Across the bay, the Fairy Point rock face was looking pretty dark in the shade.

 Shortly before noon we finally set off.
 Just to the north of the camp area we rounded the point and were reminded yet again why it has the name Red Granite Point!
 There is a stretch of horizontal rock face with a reddish colour to it.
 We wondered if the Indigenous inhabitants of the area had ascribed any special meaning to the spot.